FreeBSDFoundation/binary-transparency-notes/README.md

 needed by a pure debian stable machine on the amd64 (x86_64) platform, using an en_US locale.

+The files named `*.sample` are short examples extracted from larger files for easier comparison.

 ### `Release` and `Release.gpg`

 `Release` identifies the metadata for all platforms for a given